 Right now, NASA is working to take humans back to the Moon by 2024.
 This deadline is already proving challenging.
 Implementing AI system could help to take some of the load, making it easier for NASA to reach their 2024 deadline and beyond.

-At the Deep Learning Summit in London this September, Shreyansh Daftry, Research Scientist at NASA JPL will be sharing his most current work in Deep Learning for Space Exploration.
+At the Deep Learning Summit in London, Shreyansh Daftry, Research Scientist at NASA JPL shared his most current work in Deep Learning for Space Exploration.
 Shreyansh Daftry is a Research Scientist at NASA Jet Propulsion Laboratory (JPL) in Pasadena, California, working at the intersection of Artificial Intelligence and Space Technology to help develop the next generation of robots for Earth, Mars and beyond.
 Shreyansh received his M.S. degree in Robotics from the Robotics Institute, Carnegie Mellon University, USA in 2016, and his B.S. degree in Electronics and Communications Engineering in 2013.
 His research interests spans computer vision, machine learning and autonomous robotics, with a focus on real-time computation, safety and adaptability.
-Register now to guarantee your place at the summit.